Feolius/telegram-bot-fsm/README.md

 	commands := make(map[string]fsm.TransitionProvider[Data])
 	commands["start"] = StartCommandHandler{}

-	// Declares FSM state configuration.
+	// Declare FSM state configuration.
 Map key is a state name. configs := make(map[string]fsm.StateHandler[Data])
 	// UndefinedState is a specific state, and it is required to be provided.
 	// And this is the only state we need for this bot.